-It’s dark, and the house is seemingly quiet.
-But wait, what was that the sound of footsteps outside the window?
+It’s dark, and the house seems quiet.
+But wait, was that the sound of footsteps outside the window?
 Whether it’s an intruder trying to break in or the sound of your imagination playing tricks, having a guard dog on duty offers more than peace of mind.
 It’s protection from known and unknown threats.
 When properly trained, watch dogs offer the loyal companionship of a valued family member.

 Guard dogs are trained to embrace their natural instincts to protect.
 Some of the best guard dog breeds have long histories of protecting people, while others are breeds you might not expect.
-If you’re interested in adopting a dog that can be trained to be a guard dog, these 10 breeds are the best of the best.
+If you’re interested in adopting a dog that can be a good guard dog, these 10 breeds are the best of the best.
 They all have natural tendencies to defend the people they love and the territory they call home.
 With the right training, they make reliable guard dogs to keep families safe.

 10. Bernese Mountain Dog

 Bernese Mountain Dogs turn heads thanks to their attractive appearance, but these dogs are more than a pretty face.
 Their tri-colored coats are long and lustrous, and their large size gives them a dignified look.
 The AKC describes Bernese Mountain Dogs as intelligent, animated, and gentle.
 They also thrive in families with children.